AesaKamar/teachkidstocode/README.md

 [Download the Virtual Machine specially built for this course here](https://drive.google.com/open?id=0BwkMe7DRbc4vV1pPaTcwLW1FYjQ) `v05232017`

-The download is approximately 3gb in size
+The download is approximately 3Gb in size

-Suggested system specs to allocate to your VM are ath least:
+Suggested system specs to allocate to your VM are at least:
   - 1 core (cpu)
   - 1 Gb of RAM (memory)
   - 150 Mb of vRAM (video memory)